Equitable Access in Australia: More than Just Standards and Compliance

 Our team at CPR Group has been working on walking network plans that focus on equitable access through robust community engagement, including surveys and face-to-face interactions.
 Through this work, we’ve seen that compliance with the standards is a foundational step, but truly equitable access requires social consideration beyond the legislation.

 One example is something as simple as sharing pathways.
 During community surveys, participants often mention the importance of moving to one side to allow others to pass.
-This is particularly significant on paths that, for practical reasons, may not meet the 1.5-metre width standard.
+This is particularly significant on paths that, for practical reasons, may not meet the 1.5 metre width standard.
 Being mindful of others and sharing the path respectfully is part of a community’s social responsibility to maintain accessibility for everyone.

 Similarly, the placement of cars and trailers can either facilitate or hinder equitable access.
 Parking across paths, even momentarily, blocks the way for those with strollers, bicycles, or mobility aids, forcing them to navigate off-path surfaces that may not be as stable or accessible.
 Just as we wouldn’t block a road, blocking a pathway shows disregard for others’ ability to move freely and safely.